slang-i18n/slang/README.md

 **Can I use lists?**

 Lists are fully supported.
+No configuration needed.
 You can also put lists or maps inside lists!

 ```json
 {